 The CHS Miracle of Birth Center, a one-of-a-kind agricultural education exhibit, is the birthplace of nearly 200 calves, lambs, goats and piglets during the 12 days of the Minnesota State Fair.

 The CHS Miracle of Birth Center is the most popular free exhibit on the fairgrounds.
 It debuted in 2001 and moved to its current location just east of the Warner Coliseum in 2006.
 Fair guests have the opportunity to learn about animal agriculture production, veterinary science and the birthing process.
 The exhibit is staffed by veterinarians, members of the Minnesota Veterinary Medical Association (MVMA) and FFA students.
 With live births and newborn farm animals, the exhibit highlights the importance of animals to our economy, health and quality of life.

 Two flocks of hens take up residence in the Hen House exhibit showing modern housing designed for our egg-laying feathered friends.
 Discover more about how farmers use different egg production systems to produce safe and wholesome food, and see a backyard chicken coop up-close.
 If you’ve never seen a chicken lay an egg, this could be your chance!

-Sitting just east of the Coliseum, the center serves as a gateway to the historic livestock area.
-The complex is also home to the FFA Chapter House & Leadership Center, which offers expanded meeting and educational space.
+The CHS Miracle of Birth Center is also home to the FFA Chapter House & Leadership Center, which offers expanded meeting and educational space.

-Click here to learn more about the Foundation and to support agricultural education at the State Fair!
+Learn more about the Foundation and how to support agricultural education at the State Fair!